IAR Build Tools for RISC-V

 Broad device support

 The build tools support RV32 and RV32E 32-bit RISC-V cores and extensions, including RISC-V P extension for Packed-SIMD instructions.
+In addition, RV64 cores and the RV64I base instruction set are supported.
 The support for custom extensions helps when working with designing custom cores with exact definitions for an application or a product.

 Modern, scalable workflows